Raiondesu/intl-schematic/README.md

 [Packages legend](#packages)

-> ⚠ This is an early work-in-progress public prototype, use with caution! ⚠\
+> ⚠ This is an early work-in-progress public prototype, use with caution! ⚠
-> The fact that this library is used in one project on produciton, doesn't mean it will work flawlessly in yours!

 </div>